 Since 2009 the Global Music Academy has developed a unique teacher training, curriculum development and documentation program called the Global Music Campus.
 The Global Music Campus gathers musicians from different countries together to develop new curriculum and professional music programs.
-Currently there are two Campuses running annually in South East and East Africa involving Mozambique, Malawi, Zimbabwe, Tanzania, Kenya, Uganda, Ethiopia, South Sudan and Sierra Leone.
+Currently there are three Campuses running annually in South East Africa, East Africa and North Africa involving Mozambique, Malawi, Zimbabwe, Tanzania, Uganda, Ethiopia, South Sudan, Sierra Leone and Sudan.
 In each of these countries there is a partner institution which benefits from the program through teacher training, curriculum development and organizational development.

-The first stage of the program involved the development of a core curriculum imparting core musical skills using modern teaching tools designed specifically for the context of the region in close co-operation with the partner institutions.
-In the second stage of the program the partner institutions are being empowered to document and develop new curricula based on their own musical traditions.
-In 2017 the Global Music Campus idea will expand into South Asia with partner institutions in Sri Lanka and Pakistan.
-The pilot phase of the program will take place in Sri Lanka in August 2017.
-Here the focus will be on South Asian music traditions.
+With each partner, first stage of the process involves training a group of music teachers to teach the core curriculum imparting core musical skills using modern teaching tools designed specifically for the context of the region in close co-operation with the partner institutions.
+Once the skills development, inclusing the ability to transcribe music, has been completed, the second stage can begin.
+Here the institutions are empowered to document and develop new curricula based on their own musical traditions.
+To this end a specific documentation program is being developed.
+In 2017/18 the Global Music Campus idea expanded into South Asia with partner institutions in Sri Lanka and Pakistan.
+The pilot phase took place in Sri Lanka in August 2017/28.
+Here the focus was on South Asian music traditions.

 The Global Music Campus started off in 2012 with an intensive workshop format varying from 15 to 23 days in length combining curriculum development with teacher training including coaching by experts and guardians of culture culminating in a final public performance by the participants.
 Since 2015 several additional formats have been developed.